awsdocs/amazon-comprehend-developer-guide/doc_source/API_DetectSyntax.md

 # DetectSyntax<a name="API_DetectSyntax"></a>

 Inspects text for syntax and the part of speech of words in the document\.
-For more information, [Syntax analysis](how-syntax.md)\.
+For more information, see [Syntax](https://docs.aws.amazon.com/comprehend/latest/dg/how-syntax.html) in the Comprehend Developer Guide\.

 ## Request Syntax<a name="API_DetectSyntax_RequestSyntax"></a>